 No matter how much the “scientist” studies the period, the surrounding history, culture, language, archaeology, geology or anything else, when it’s all boiled down, he is reduced to criticizing literature that someone else produced, and that is a purely subjective activity that cannot be backed up with any solid “empirical” evidence.
 Period.

 Therein lies the rub.
 The analysis method involves worldly proofs; Scripture includes ephemeral, other-worldly, non-empirical things, including miracles; and any study of Jesus Christ - Christology - involves the study of God.
 It just doesn't get any more other-worldly and unempirical than that.

 Modernist Scripture scholars seemingly never met a miracle they didn’t’ doubt, and Loewe questions them all, including even the Resurrection itself.
-I have encountered elements of dogma – i.e., the Creed – called into question in other books and in other classes in the LPMP, as you can see elsewhere in the Thinking Catholic Strategic Center, but this Christology book attacks more Church teaching than all the others combined.
+I have encountered elements of dogma – i.e., the Creed – called into question in other books and in other classes in the LPMP, as you can see elsewhere in the Catholic American Thinker, but this Christology book attacks more Church teaching than all the others combined.

 The evidences that I supplied to the Archbishop were mostly my assignment papers with Fr.
 Walling's extensive notes written on them, because Fr.
 Walling did not have an e-mail address, we did not correspond and our few personal conversations were brief.
 But my assignment paper footnotes pointed to page, chapter and verse of the texts I challenged, and that Fr.
 Walling's notes strongly defended.
 They showed not only the Catholic doctrinal error, but the tone and intent of Loewe.
 I did enjoy his class, to some degree; whatever I got out of it I got from the lectures.
 But the book drove me to distraction, and I cannot understand how Fr.
 Walling, or any truly orthodox Catholic, could possibly defend it with a straight face.